haxetink/tink_await/README.md

 ## Usage

-Install with `haxelib install await` and use it in your hxml with `-lib await`.
-Implement `await.Await` and all methods with `@async` metadata in your class will be transformed.
+Install with `haxelib install tink_await` and use it in your hxml with `-lib tink_await`.
+Mark a class or interface as `@await` and all methods with `@async` metadata in your class will be transformed.

 Any expression which returns a [`Future`](https://github.com/haxetink/tink_core#future) can be handled with `@await`.
 The example above will be transformed to something like this (there's a bit more boilerplate code which I'm omitting here):